jangrudo/ai-apocalypse/article.md

 don’t understand what they are doing.

 We are not sure about social network content suggestion algorithms.
-They are addictive, however thay have been explicitly designed to be addictive (“maximize engagement”) by their human creators, and they were introduced before Transformers, i. e. before Generative AI.
+They are addictive, however they have been explicitly designed to be addictive (“maximize engagement”) by their human creators, and they were introduced before Transformers, i. e. before Generative AI.
 More research is definitely needed on this topic, however we suggest that the addictive nature of social networks has probably been the result of conscious intent,